Józef Jeka: World War II

 During the September Campaign Jeka flew a PZL P.11 fighter.
 After the Soviet invasion of Poland he crossed the border with Romania, where he was interned.
-He escaped to France via Yugoslavia and Greece, on 23 October he arrived in Marseilles.
+He escaped to France via Yugoslavia and Greece, on 23 October he arrived in Marseille.

 On 23 February 1940 he came to England.
 After training in Blackpool and Carlisle Jeka was sent to No. 238 Squadron RAF.
 He shot down his first plane on 15 September 1940.
 He became an ace on 7 October when he downed a Junkers Ju 88 (it was his 5th victory).
 On 5 October Jeka himself was shot down and wounded.
 He was hospitalized till 15 November in Shaftesbury.
 From 15 November 1940 to 15 December 1941 he flew in No. 306 Polish Fighter Squadron and destroyed two Bf 109.
 From December 1941 to March 1942 Jeka was an instructor in No. 58 Operational Training Unit based at RAF Grangemouth.
 He came back to his squadron on 25 May 1942.

 On 9 December 1942 he entered officers school.
 He was promoted to porucznik (lieutenant) and posted to No. 308 Polish Fighter Squadron.
 He later served in No. 316 Polish Fighter Squadron.
 On 21 May 1944 Jeka was shot down by flak over France.
 He parachuted to safety and hid with the help of the French Resistance.
 Two months later, the Allied front reached his hiding place and Jeka returned to his unit.
 On 25 May 1945 he was appointed commander of 306 squadron.

 On 31 December 1949 Jeka ended his service in the Polish Air Force.